nattapong3912/website/shop.md

 title: MWCH Shop
 ---

+## How To Buy

+It's just One Payment!
+Click on the Rank you want, click Buy and then pay with PayPal!

 <div class="alert alert-warning alert-dismissible" role="alert">
   <button type="button" class="close" data-dismiss="alert" aria-label="Close"><span aria-hidden="true">&times;</span></button>
   <strong>Warning!</strong> The shop still in development, stay tuned.